wailord284/Alexs-Arch-Installer/README.md

 - [b43-firmware](https://wireless.wiki.kernel.org/en/users/drivers/b43/firmware) installed if missing wireless card firmware
 - [Prelockd](https://github.com/hakavlad/prelockd) daemon to lock desktop in RAM if system ram is detected over 2GB
 - [Preload](https://wiki.archlinux.org/index.php/Preload#Preload) daemon to load commonly used applications/files in RAM to speed up the system if system ram is detected over 2GB
+- [Ananicy-cpp](https://gitlab.com/ananicy-cpp/ananicy-cpp) daemon to automatically set the NICe value of programs if system ram is detected over 2GB
+    * [Ananicy rules](https://aur.archlinux.org/packages/ananicy-rules-git/) are also installed for extra program support
+    * Ananicy-cpp was chosen for its better performance and lower RAM usage over the original ananicy
+    * Check frequency was also changed from 5 to 15 seconds
 - Firefox changes (All installed with package manager):
     * [Ublock Origin](https://ublockorigin.com/) - Ad blocker
     * [Canvas Blocker](https://addons.mozilla.org/en-US/firefox/addon/canvasblocker/) - Jacascript blocker